BirdeeHub/nixCats-nvim/README.md

 ## Features: <a name="features"></a>
 - Allows normal neovim configuration file scheme to be loaded from the nix store.
-- Configure without leaving flake.nix and regular neovim config scheme and still export advanced configuration options!
+- Configure all downloads without leaving `flake.nix`, use a regular neovim config scheme, and still export advanced configuration options!
 - Easy-to-use Nix Category system for many configurations in 1 repository!
   - to use:
     - Make a new list in the set in the flake for it (i.e. if its a plugin you want to load on startup, put it in startupPlugins in categoryDefinitions)